tentakelfabrik/crispy-css/README.md

 Additional Styles for Lists and modificators.

-### heading
+### margin

-Styling h1-h6 and create also CSS-Classes with same name.
+Additional Styles for modificators to margin-top and margin-bottom.

 ### normalize